 The main tick of concern for pet owners is the Paralysis Tick (Ixodes holocyclus) as it can cause paralysis and death within 2-4 days of attachment.
-Whilst Paralysis Ticks occur naturally only in certain geographic areas (mainly along the coastal eastern seaboard of Australia - that's us!!) they can attach to pets who visit these areas during the warmer months, particularly if they are allowed to run through scrub.
+Whilst Paralysis Ticks generally occur in certain geographic areas (mainly along the coastal eastern seaboard of Australia) they can attach to pets who visit these areas during the warmer months, particularly if they are allowed to run through scrub.
 Ticks may also hitch a ride back with you or a neighbour in cars, rugs, towels or plants.

 Treatment of tick paralysis includes searching for and removing all ticks.
 This may include clipping the animal completely and/or the use of medication to kill remaining ticks.
 Tick antiserum is administered to counteract the toxin and supportive care is provided during recovery.
 This can be costly in comparison to what it would cost to use tick prevention initially.
 However, no tick prevention is 100% effective and should always be used in combination with daily searches of your pet.
 Searching your pet shouldn’t cease once you return from tick-affected regions but should continue for at least 7 days after returning home.
 Use your fingers to feel over the entire body, especially under the collar, on the face and around the front of your pet.
 Don’t forget to check carefully between the toes, under the lips and in the ears.

 We have a number of great tick prevention products available.

 - NexGard- a monthly chewable

 - Bravecto- a tri monthly chewable

 - Seresto - a 4 monthly collar